D&RGW Marysvale Branch

 The foundations and ruins of an abandoned mill are located today about a mile southeast of Marysvale, and are situated at the very end of D&RGW's abandoned Marysvale Branch.
 Research indicates that these ruins date from 1916, and were originally the alunite reduction mill of the Florence Mining and Milling Company.

-(The foundations and ruins are *not* those of the Bullion gold mill or smelter.
-After being processed by reduction mills directly at the mines, all ore from the gold mines in Bullion canyon were shipped to the smelters in Salt Lake City.)
+(The foundations and ruins south of Marysvale are *not* those of the Bullion gold mill or smelter.
+After being processed by reduction mills directly at the mines, all ore from the gold mines in Bullion canyon was loaded into rail cars at a truck dump in Marysvale and shipped to the smelters in Salt Lake City.)

 A second Alunite mill was located about 4.5 miles southwest of of the Marysvale mill, at what is now the ghost town of Alunite, near the mouth of Cottonwood Creek canyon.
 This second site was the mill of the Mineral Products Corp., organized in 1915 by American Fertilizer company, an affiliate of Armour Packing company.